joostgp/product_subset_count/README.md

 ## Running the tests

-A script for unit-testing and testing the outputfile  is provided in test.py.
+A script for unit-testing and validating the outputfile is provided in test.py.
 Use the following command to execute the tests.

 ```
 python test.py